hyprwm/hyprland-wiki/content/Configuring/Monitors.md

 > No monitors can overlap.
 This means that if your set positions make any monitors
 > overlap, you will get a warning.

+> [!NOTE]
+> "Invalid scale" warnings will pop up if your scale does not create valid
+> logical pixels.
+A valid scale must divide your resolution cleanly (without
+> decimals).
+For example 1920x1080 / 1.5 = 1280x720 -> OK, but
+> when / 1.4 -> 1371.4286x771.42857 -> not ok.

 Leaving the name empty will define a fallback rule to use when no other rules match.